 Signs and symptoms are much like the gizzard worm.
 They like a damp environment.
 Mild infections can occur but heavy infections result in the above symptoms, damaging the intestinal wall causing infection.
 Control of insects and worms in you aviary are crucial as these are the hosts that start the tapeworm cycle.
 There are many different species of tapeworm that can affect birds ranging from 2-3 mm to 50-60mm long, different types of tapeworms will infect different types of bird.
 The same worm that infects a galah will not be the same type that infects a grass parakeet.

 • Weight loss

 Some elements make birds more prone to roundworms:

 • Birds under stress

 • Birds that spend a lot of time on the ground.

 • Wild birds getting into aviaries

 • Dirt floors in aviaries

 Roundworms are hard to detect in the early stages of infecting your bird.
 Breeding birds may stop breeding and appear listless.
 Roundworms are not usually seen in the droppings.
-Infection starts with a bird eating a roundworm egg passed from another infected birds droppings.
-The larva borrows through the bird’s intestine and then goes into the bird’s body to develop further.
+The infection starts with a bird eating a roundworm egg passed from another infected birds droppings.
+The larva burrows through the bird’s intestine and then goes into the bird’s body to develop further.
 Then once again makes its way back to the bird’s intestine to develop into a mature adult worm.
 The cycle takes about 6 weeks.
-Round worms can survive in the environment for long periods of time.
+Roundworms can survive in the environment for long periods of time.